niplav/site/nootropics.md

 * 1st dose: Made a mistake while filling the envelopes, accidentally deblinded myself.
 * 19th dose: Took L-Theanine & did my routine, then took a nap and woke up 3 hours later.
+* 43rd dose: Woke up with "brain fog", meditation was dull & all over the place.
+Maybe because I'd been drying laundry in my room during the night?
+Also took nicotine later the day to kickstart some work on a project that needed to be finished.

 Melatonin
 ----------